mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Misc JS performance improvements
+* Fixed bug where select2 would not initialize on repeater items added mid-rows (using the plus icon at the end of a repeater row)

 = 1.6.3 =
 * Fixed asset path errors when including this add-on from a theme instead of the plugins directory